SOROPTIMIST INTERNATIONAL GREAT BRITAIN AND IRELAND

 If an internet connection is available each recipient should submit a progress report to the club at the midpoint of their project and as soon as possible after their return to the UK give an illustrated talk at a club meeting.

-The members of Soroptimist International are all professional women and as such expect a talk which not only fully describes the work you undertook while on the project and how this will bring ongoing benefit to the local community, but also how it has benefitted you personally.
+The members of Soroptimist International expect a talk which not only fully describes the work you undertook while on the project and how this will bring ongoing benefit to the local community, but also how it has benefitted you personally.
 To help with this we would expect that you will keep a journal.